BlvckBytes/docs-quick-shop-search/docs/usage.md

 ## Performance Concerns

-Since it's totally reasonable to be concerned with the performance-impact a plugin like this could cause, I want to provide some ballpark measurements and insights into the whole process; after all, it's doing a lot: parsing complex predicates, querying **all global shops** and rendering **customizable** preview items.
+Since it's totally reasonable to be concerned with the performance-impact a plugin like this could cause, I want to provide some ballpark measurements and insights into the whole process; after all, it's doing a lot: parsing complex predicates, querying **all global shops**, rendering **customizable** preview items and reflecting shop-changes **immediately** in all open search-windows.

 First and foremost, all of the previously mentioned tasks are executed asynchronously.
-Secondly, all globally existing shops are queried once on startup and then cached, while newly created or removed shops are of course tracked too; this includes caching not only the remaining stock (as to avoid needless inventory slot scans), but also takes care of the configurable display item template.
+Secondly, all globally existing shops are queried once on startup and then cached, while newly created or removed shops are of course tracked too; this includes caching not only the remaining stock and space (as to avoid needless inventory slot scans), but also takes care of the configurable display item template.

-Complex predicates take around four to five milliseconds to parse; there's still room for improvement.
-Where the system shines is the speed of predicate execution, which - for rather complex queries - lies at around 5 nanoseconds per Shop; on a reasonably large server with, for example, 100k shops, a query would take merely half a second.
+Even complex predicates take only roughly two milliseconds to parse.
+Where the system really shines is the speed of predicate execution, which - for rather nuanced queries - lies at around 5 nanoseconds per Shop; on a reasonably large server with, for example, 100k shops, a query would take merely half a second.

-Rendering a GUI-page, as can be seen in the tour, including page-items and controls, takes around two to two four.
+Rendering a full GUI-page, including page-items and controls, takes around two to two four milliseconds.
 Over all, I believe that the performance of this plugin is within an acceptable range; if you ever encounter any issues, please report back to me, so that I have further motivation to improve efficiency.